 You can take your baby on any ride that doesn’t have a height restriction, however some of the rides might not be suitable for a very small baby.
 Any ride that posts warnings for people with neck or back problems, or those who have trouble with motion sickness might be ones that you want to avoid if your baby doesn’t have good head control yet; an example would be Kilimanjaro Safaris at Animal Kingdom, which can be incredibly bumpy, and might be a bit much for a baby of less than a few months.
 You can wear your baby in a baby carrier on the rides, making both you and them feel more secure.

 The majority of the baby friendly rides will be at Magic Kingdom, but don’t discount the other parks for things to see and do for your little one.
 Pretty much any smooth ride, especially ones with music and lights, will probably be a hit.
+I have a list of all of the best Walt Disney World rides for toddlers that would be helpful for visiting Walt Disney World with a baby.

 How to tackle character greetings with a baby?